Care for Your Elderly Parents

 Rabbi Shraga Simmons is the co-founder of aish.com

-Why did Yosef tell Paroh something different than what Yaakov told him?
+Why did Yosef tell Paroh something other than what Yaakov told him?

 Interested in learning more?
 Check out these books.